tnkttruong/AT_Intern_Spring_2017_Trang_Truong/Css_Exercise_21-3-2017/daily-report.md

   padding: 10px;
 ```
 - Mixin: @mixin
-It’s followed by the name of the mixin and optionally the arguments, and a block
+It’s followed by the name of the mixin and optionally the arguments, and a block containing the contents of the mixin.
-containing the contents of the mixin.
+Mixins are included in the css with the @include directive

 ```
 @mixin set_color($color){
   color: $color;
 }
 .button{
   @include set_color($text-color)
 }
 ```